palvi22/Jewellery-/README.md

 ## 🌐 Image Sources

-The platform currently uses placeholder images from Unsplash.
+The platform currently uses jewellery images.
 To use your own images:

 1. **Local Images**: Place images in a local folder and update paths
 2. **CDN/Cloud Storage**: Update the `baseURL` in JavaScript files